Mulleins

 Moth Mullein Verbascum blattaria

 Introduced from Europe and an occasional garden escape, but rarely persisting for long.
 Flowers June to August.
 A small species, to less than a metre in height and with a very open flower spike, the flowers being arranged singly on long stalks from the base of small, leafy bracts.
-Flowers are large and broad-petalled with purple-haired stamens and may be yellow or white.
+Flowers are large and broad-petalled and may be yellow or white.
+Stamens all purple-haired, the upper three with reniform anthers and the lower two with shortly decurrent anthers.
+Stigmas capitate.
 Leaves green, more or less hairless and variable in shape, sometimes being wavy-edged.
 Upper part of plant and seed capsules have sticky-glandular hairs.

 Moth Mullein Moth Mullein Moth Mullein Moth Mullein